 After a long day of enjoying Disney and eating good food, guests can unwind in the serene, shimmering pool or enjoy some retail therapy at La Boutique, Disney’s on-site merchandise store.

 6. Disney’s Port Orleans Resort – French Quarter

 Disney’s Port Orleans Resort French Quarter is located directly next door to Disney’s Port Orleans Resort Riverside—and the two resorts share a lot of similarities, including being designed after the lively city of New Orleans.

 Additionally, they’re both some of the least expensive Disney resorts, offering a magical experience for less of your hard-earned cash.
 With that said, it’s a great vacation option for Disney-loving couples on a budget.

-French Quarter features a three-story, motel-style structure with a food court and twinkling blue pool.
+French Quarter features a three-story, motel-style structure with a food court and sparkling blue pool.
 The exterior is magical, offering New Orleans-style architecture, cobblestone roads, old-fashioned gas lamps, and wrought-iron embellishments.
-Plant life includes gorgeous magnolias and overgrown vines.
+Plantlife includes gorgeous magnolias and overgrown vines.

-The Antebellum and Mardi Gras inspired decor, when combined with lively jazz music, keeps things romantic, timeless, and exciting.
+The Antebellum and Mardi Gras inspired decor keeps things romantic, timeless, and exciting when combined with live jazz music.

-Rooms feature two sinks, a coffee maker, small refrigerator, and a safe.
-Room rates start around $240 per night.
+Rooms feature two sinks, a coffee maker, a small refrigerator, and a safe.
+Room rates start at around $240 per night.